- Faculty Senate University Assessment Council

 - Scanning NCS Blue Bubble Sheets

 General Education Assessment Program

 General Education Assessment Policy

-What score is required on the General Education Assessment (GEA - EPP) to fulfill the Policy?
+What score is required on the General Education Assessment (ets Proficiency Profile) to fulfill the Policy?

-To fulfill the General Education Assessment Policy as a condition for graduation, students must earn a minimum total score of 425.
+To fulfill the General Education Assessment Policy as a condition for graduation, students must earn a minimum total score of 425 on the GEA.
 This score is based on a scaled score range of 400-500.
 Test scores are available immediately after testing.
 A period of 30 days must elapse between test dates and students must meet with Testing Services staff prior to re-testing.

 When should the General Education Assessment exam be taken?

 To avoid delays in progression towards a degree, students should take the GEA exam as soon as they have earned a total of 45 or more credit hours.
 All UCM students who have earned a total of 45 or more credit hours will receive a personal message on MyCentral directing them to take the GEA exam.
 Transfer students with at least 45 credit hours should test during their second semester at UCM.